MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-2-work-in-both-bash-and-powershell.md

 These three scripts are identical except for the line continuation character.
 The <kbd>Copy</kbd> button of the Azure CLI code block removes the backslash (`\`) and the backtick (``\``).
 If you want to copy a formatted code block, use your keyboard or mouse to select and copy the example.

-These examples also demonstrate the quoting rules of blank spaces.
+These examples also demonstrate quoting blank spaces, double quotes, and using variables containing quotes.

-Using [az storage account update](/cli/azure/storage/account#az-storage-account-update), add tags to help you identify your storage account.
+Using [az storage account update](/cli/azure/storage/account#az-storage-account-update), add tags to help you identify your storage account and learn about quoting differences.
 The `--tags` parameter accepts a space-separated list of values.

 # [Bash](#tab/bash)